 Perhaps, historians say, the true story of Elizabeth Bathory looks more like this: The countess owned strategically important land that increased her family’s already vast wealth.
 As an intelligent, powerful woman who ruled without a man at her side, and as a member of a family whose wealth intimidated the king, his court went on a mission to discredit and ruin her.

 The best-case scenario is that Bathory abused her servants but came nowhere near the level of violence alleged at her trial.
 Worst case?
-She was a bloodsucking demon sent from hell to murder virgins.
-Both make for a good story — even if only one of them is actually true.
+She was a bloodsucking demon sent from Hell to murder young women.
+Both make for a compelling story — even if only one of them is actually true.

-After learning about Elizabeth Bathory, the Blood Countess, read about Britain’s most infamous female serial killer, Myra Hindley.
-Then, see why Lizzie Borden may not have murdered her parents after all.
-Finally, read the true story behind the real-life Bloody Mary.
+After learning about Elizabeth Bathory, the infamous Blood Countess, read about Britain’s most notorious female serial killer, Myra Hindley.
+Then, discover the true story behind the real-life Bloody Mary.